University of Tasmania

 - A UCAT mean score greater than or equal to the 50th percentile (combined scores of the 4 cognitive sections, i.e. first 4 sections and excluding the situational judgement test).

 Any applicants who meet the above criteria will be ranked by their ATAR score.

 Interviews are not part of the selection process.

-Students studying the University of Tasmania's Bachelor of Medical research may attempt to enter the MBBS at the end of each year.
+Students studying the University of Tasmania's Bachelor of Medical research may attempt to enter the program during their final year of their Bachelor degree.

 In the year prior to commencement in the Medicine Program, completed the Bachelor of Medical Research at the University of Tasmania with no failures and no credit for recognition of prior learning.